HarleyCoops/nanochat/README.md

 - nanochat is also inspired by [modded-nanoGPT](https://github.com/KellerJordan/modded-nanogpt), which gamified the nanoGPT repo with clear metrics and a leaderboard, and borrows a lot of its ideas and some implementation for pretraining.
 - Thank you to [HuggingFace](https://huggingface.co/) for fineweb and smoltalk.
 - Thank you [Lambda](https://lambda.ai/service/gpu-cloud) for the compute used in developing this project.
-- Thank you to chief LLM whisperer 🧙‍♂️ Alec Radford for advice/guidance.
+- Thank you to chief LLM whisperer ðŸ§™â€â™‚ï¸ Alec Radford for advice/guidance.

 ## Cite